jeffreyguo/SS-Behat-quicksetup/README.md

 	Given /^(?:(an|a|the) )"(?<type>[^"]+)" "(?<id>[^"]+)" is a (?<relation>[^\s]*) of (?:(an|a|the) )"(?<relationType>[^"]+)" "(?<relationId>[^"]+)"/
-	    - Example: Given the "page" "Page 1.1" is a child of the "page" "Page1"
+	    - Example: Given the "page" "Page 1.1" is a child of the "page" "Page1" Note that this change is not published by default

 	Given /^(?:(an|a|the) )"(?<type>[^"]+)" "(?<id>[^"]+)" is (?<state>[^"]*)$/
 	    - Example: Given the "page" "Page 1" is not published